wmpeng/DataScienceHomework/README.md

 ## 3.2 Output

 The result will be output at screen.
-When the the parameter files are the sample files, the result is :
+When the the parameter files are the sample files (different and gap -2, the same +1), the result is :

 ```
 highest value is 18.000000